moonwho101/DungeonStompDirectX12/README.md

 * Used "Introduction to 3D Game Programming with DirectX 12" by Frank Luna as a reference
 * Written in Microsoft C++

 It will compile using Microsoft Visual Studio 2022 community edition.
+For best results compile in 'Release' mode.

 ## Contact
 If you have any questions email me at mlongo@aptisense.com or visit www.aptisense.com to download game installer.